-These resources are not exhaustive but a list of organisations and partners we have previously worked with.
-We signpost to these organisations, but they have not been vetted and their inclusion in these pages should not be viewed as an official BFI endorsement or affiliation.
+These organisations and tools have not been vetted and their inclusion should not be viewed as an official BFI endorsement or affiliation.

 Working culture – preventing bullying and harassment